-Community-led efforts and galvanising support for strong local initiatives in suicide prevention were discussed today in a meeting between Ballarat’s Mayor Cr Sam McIntosh, the CEO of Western Victoria Primary Health Network (PHN) Dr Leanne Beagley and CEO of Ballarat Community Health Sean Duffy.
+Community-led efforts and galvanising support for strong local initiatives in suicide prevention were discussed today in a meeting between Ballarat’s Mayor Cr Sam McIntosh, the CEO of Western Victoria Primary Health Network (WVPHN) Dr Leanne Beagley and CEO of Ballarat Community Health Sean Duffy.

-Western Victoria PHN is currently leading a state government funded Place Based Suicide Prevention Trial in Ballarat, bringing together organisations, groups and people with a lived experience who are already providing services and supports to people in the community.
+WVPHN is currently leading a state government funded Place Based Suicide Prevention Trial in Ballarat, bringing together organisations, groups and people with a lived experience who are already providing services and supports to people in the community.

 “There is no one answer or solution in addressing suicide prevention,” said Dr Leanne Beagley.